Premillennialism: Medieval and Reformation amillennialism

 Augustine's later amillennial view laid the eschatological foundation for the Middle Ages, which practically abandoned premillennialism.
-The theological term “kingdom” maintained its eschatological function, though it was not necessarily futuristic.
+The theological term "kingdom" maintained its eschatological function, though it was not necessarily futuristic.
 Instead it consistently referred to the present age so that the church was currently experiencing the eschaton.
-Julian of Toledo (642–690) summarizes the medieval doctrine of the millennium by referring to it as “the church of God which, by the diffusion of its faith and works, is spread out as a kingdom of faith from the time of the incarnation until the time of the coming judgment”.
+Julian of Toledo (642–690) summarizes the medieval doctrine of the millennium by referring to it as "the church of God which, by the diffusion of its faith and works, is spread out as a kingdom of faith from the time of the incarnation until the time of the coming judgment".

 A notable exception to normative medieval eschatology is found in Joachim of Fiore (c.
 1135–1202), a Cistercian monk, who to an extent, stressed premillennial themes.
 Joachim divided earth's history into three periods.
 He assigned each age to a particular person of the Trinity as the guiding principle of that era.
 The first era was the Old Testament history and was accordingly the age of the Father; the current age of the church was the age of the Son; and still in Joachim's future was the age of the Spirit.
-For Joachim, year 1260 was to mark the end of the second and the beginning of the third and final golden age of earth's history.
+For Joachim, 1260 was to mark the end of the second and the beginning of the third and final golden age of earth's history.

 During the Reformation period, amillennialism continued to be the popular view of the Reformers.
 The Lutherans formally rejected chiliasm (millennialism) in The Augsburg Confession.
-“Art.
-XVII., condemns the Anabaptists and others ’who now scatter Jewish opinions that, before the resurrection of the dead, the godly shall occupy the kingdom of the world, the wicked being everywhere suppressed.’"
+"Art.
+XVII., condemns the Anabaptists and others 'who now scatter Jewish opinions that, before the resurrection of the dead, the godly shall occupy the kingdom of the world, the wicked being everywhere suppressed.'"
 Likewise, the Swiss Reformer Heinrich Bullinger wrote up the Second Helvetic Confession, which reads "We also reject the Jewish dream of a millennium, or golden age on earth, before the last judgment."
 Furthermore, John Calvin wrote in Institutes that millennialism is a "fiction" that is "too childish either to need or to be worth a refutation".
 The Anglican Church originally formalized a statement against millenarianism in the Anglican Articles.
 This is observed in the 41st of the Anglican Articles, drawn up by Thomas Cranmer (1553), describing the millennium as a 'fable of Jewish dotage', but it was omitted at a later time in the revision under Elizabeth (1563).

 Contrarily, certain Anabaptists, Huguenots, and Bohemian Brethren were premillennial.
 Michael Servetus taught a chiliastic view, though he was denounced by the Reformers as a heretic and executed in Geneva under Calvin's authority.
 A few in the mainstream accepted it, such as Joseph Mede (1586–1638) and possibly Hugh Latimer (died 1555), but it was never a conventional belief throughout the period.